justinjaywang/portfolio/source/about/index.md

 title: About
 ---

 My name is Justin Wang.
 I'm a designer living in California.
 My favorite thing in the world is to create things—products, experiences, visual identities—that are elegant and delightful.
-Other favorite things include music, taking [photos](http://ihardlyknowher.com/justinjaywang), hikes in nature, playing sports, and cooking.
+Some other things I like are music, taking [photos](http://ihardlyknowher.com/justinjaywang), hikes in nature, playing sports, and cooking.

-#### Contact
+### Contact

 - <a href="mailto:hello@justinjaywang.com">Email</a>
 - [Twitter](http://twitter.com/justinjaywang)